GPO: Learning from Critical Steps to Improve LLM Reasoning: Preliminaries

 where $\pi_{\theta}$ and $\pi_{\theta_{old}}$ are the current and old policy models, and $x, y$ are questions and outputs sampled from the question dataset and the old policy $\pi_{\theta_{old}}$, respectively. $\varepsilon$ is a clipping-related hyper-parameter introduced in PPO for stabilizing training. $A_i$ is the advantage function.

 The MDP formulation of preference learning was recently explored in \cite{rafailov2023direct, ethayarajh2024kto, meng2024simpo}.
 In this setting, the true reward function is typically unobservable; instead, we are given an offline dataset of trajectory pairs \( \mathcal{D} = \{(x, y^{+}, y^{-})\} \) labeled with human preferences.
 Prior approaches in reinforcement learning from human feedback (RLHF) \cite{christiano2017deep, ouyang2022training} typically follow a two-stage pipeline: (1) learning a reward function from preference data via the Bradley-Terry(BT) model~\cite{bradley1952rank}, and (2) training a policy via the PPO algorithm to maximize the learned reward.
-In contrast, \cite{rafailov2023direct} establish a direct connection between the optimal policy $\pi^*$ and its associated reward function, and propose a surrogate objective, referred to as Direct Preference Optimization (DPO) to directly learn the optimal policy from the offline preference pairs:
+In contrast, \cite{rafailov2023direct} establishes a direct connection between the optimal policy $\pi^*$ and its associated reward function, and proposes a surrogate objective, referred to as Direct Preference Optimization (DPO) to directly learn the optimal policy from the offline preference pairs:

 where $\sigma(\cdot)$ denotes the sigmoid function, $\beta$ is a temperature parameter, and $\pi_{\text{ref}}$ is a fixed reference policy.
-There are variants of DPO that use different loss functions like SimPO~\cite{meng2024simpo} and ORPO~\cite{ethayarajh2024kto}, or utilize different data formats like KTO~\cite{ethayarajh2024kto}.
+There are variants of DPO that use different loss functions like SimPO~\cite{meng2024simpo} and ORPO~\cite{ethayarajh2024kto}, or eliminate the need for paired samples, like KTO~\cite{ethayarajh2024kto}.
 We introduce them in detail in~\autoref{sec:appendix_objectives}.